borazuwarah/BackupallMySQLDB/README.md

 # sqlbackupdb
 bash backup all databases

-Script for make backur for all  mysql database in a server
+Script for make backur for all  mysql database in a server or local

 <h3>Permission</h3>
 <pre>